Bobartia indica

 One may enjoy the view of Hermanus from a path of the Fernkloof Nature Reserve while passing much that will be in bloom, whatever the season.
 This Bobartia indica plant presented its charms early in November.

 Its leaves are terete, i.e. cylindrical and longer than the flower stems.
 The tufted leaves, growing to 1 m in length, tend to become top-heavy and trail somewhat.
-The star-shaped flowers grow in heads of six to forty, subtended by long, green, needle-like spathes.
-Flowering happens from late winter to mid-autumn, usually after fire.
+The star-shaped flowers grow in heads of up to forty, subtended at the base by long, green, needle-like spathes (Manning, 2007; Bean and Johns, 2005; Bond and Goldblatt, 1984; iNaturalist).